The-University-Centre-in-Svalbard/UNIS_data_policy/README.md

 ## Intended work flow

 The intention is to collaborate on this document using GitHub issues, to ensure transparency.
-Changes must be agreed upon before they are merged into the main branch.Every modification should follow the process below - assuming contributors are members of the project (ask if not).
+Changes must be agreed upon before they are merged into the main branch.
+Every modification should follow the process below - assuming contributors are members of the project (ask if not).

 1. Do a git pull to update your local code
 2. Create a new local branch using git checkout -b [name_of_your_new_branch]